Tori-Ellis Willetts

-Tori-Ellis Willetts (born 25 May 1995) is an English professional boxer who as an amateur was a two-time Elite National Champion, GB Tri-Nation Champion and represented her country internationally.
+Tori-Ellis Willetts (born 25 May 1995) is an English professional boxer.
+As an amateur, she was a two-time elite national champion, GB Tri-Nation champion and represented her country internationally.

-Career
+Amateur career

-Willetts won the England Boxing National Amateur Championships female elite under 51 kg title in 2018 and 2019 beating Stevie Pitts and Chloe Watson respectively in the finals.
+Willetts won the England Boxing National Amateur Championships female elite under 51 kg title in 2018 and 2019 defeating Stevie Pitts and Chloe Watson respectively in the finals.
 Representing England, she won the 2018 GB Elite Three Nations defeating Helen Jones from Wales in the final.

-In 2019 Willetts was selected to compete at the World Championships in Russia where she lost by unanimous decision to Gabriela Dimitrova in the round of 32.
+In 2019, Willetts was selected to compete at the World Championships in Russia where she lost by unanimous decision to Gabriela Dimitrova in the round of 32.

+Professional career

-Willetts made her professional debut on 5 May 2023 stopping Klaudia Ferenczi in the third-round at the Magna Centre in Rotherham on the undercard of the Jay Harris vs Tommy Frank bill shown live on BBC Iplayer.
+Willetts made her professional debut on 5 May 2023, stopping Klaudia Ferenczi in the third-round at the Magna Centre in Rotherham on the undercard of the Jay Harris vs Tommy Frank bill which was shown live on the BBC iPlayer.

-She challenged British and Commonwealth female super-bantamweight champion Tysie Gallagher at Canon Medical Arena in Sheffield on 27 September 2024, but lost by unanimous decision.
+Unbeaten in her first five pro-fights, she challenged British and Commonwealth female super-bantamweight champion Tysie Gallagher at Canon Medical Arena in Sheffield on 27 September 2024 with the vacant WBO International female super-bantamweight title also on the line, but lost by unanimous decision.

+Willetts fought future world champion Melissa Mortensen at Sydbank Arena in Kolding, Denmark, on 31 January 2026, losing the eight-round contest via unanimous decision.